Global Header

 You can choose the ad options Google recommends or select your budget.
 For each budget option, you can see the daily average, the max amount to be spent in a month and the estimated number of clicks per month.

-When you manually set a campaign budget, Google Ads gives you an idea of what competitors typically set as their budget for similar campaigns.
+When you manually set up a campaign budget, Google Ads gives you an idea of what competitors typically set as their budget for similar campaigns.
 That way you can balance what’s good for you and what gets results.

 Step 7: Publish your campaign